Freedom of Movement and Association

 - ISC in the News

-In accordance with ICSU Statute 5, all ICSU Members that organise or sponsor international scientific meetings are expected to ensure that participation of scientists is free from discrimination of any kind.
-Boycotts against the participation of scientists because of their nationality, political or religious beliefs, or place of work are in breach of the ICSU Principle of Universality of Science.
+In accordance with ISC Statute 7, all ISC Members that organise or sponsor international scientific meetings are expected to ensure that participation of scientists is free from discrimination of any kind.
+Boycotts against the participation of scientists because of their nationality, political or religious beliefs, or place of work are in breach of the ISC Principle of Freedom and Responsibility in Science.

 The situation regarding international meetings hosted in the Middle East or North Africa, or with a focus on that region, requires special attention.
 There have been several instances where scientists and or organisations have boycotted or disrupted scientific meetings because of the participation of counterparts from other countries, such as Israel, or where scientists from these countries have been excluded from participation.
-This is in contradiction of the ICSU Principle of Universality of Science.
+This is in contradiction of the ISC Principle of Freedom and Responsibility in Science.

 The Chair of CFRS addressed this issue in contributions to Nature in 2009 and 2007: